 Proven professional with a minimum of three years successful fundraising experience

-A bachelor’s degree is required in a related field of study
+A bachelor’s degree is required in a related field of study or equivalent work experience;

 Experience in goal-setting, budget development and management

 Knowledge of local, state, national and governmental funding sources